GraphQL training for teams

 Beginner team.
 Advanced team.
 Mixed team.
 Don't panic.

-Our GraphQL curriculum is designed to teach in depth and works really well.
+Our GraphQL, Hot Chocolate, and Fusion curriculum teaches in depth and works really well.
 It also isn't set in stone, so we shape every engagement to the team in the room.

 Where is your team today?